 Part of making sure that students feel safe emotionally at our outdoor programs for youth is our philosophy of “Challenge by Choice.”
 This philosophy allows students to choose their level of participation, especially in situations where the students may be outside their comfort zones.
 Nuhop Field Instructors help students to go beyond their own self-imposed limitations, but the final choice for the level of participation is entirely up to the participant.

-- A Nuhop staff member is assigned as a nighttime supervisor.
-He/She is responsible for all aspects of operations and safety during evening and overnight hours.
+A Nuhop staff member is assigned as a nighttime supervisor at each site each night.
+They are responsible for all aspects of operations and safety during evening and overnight hours.

-- All Nuhop Field Instructors are required to go through the same background check as public school teachers in Ohio.
+All Nuhop instructors are required to go through the same background check as public school teachers in Ohio.
 Any adult staying in the cabins with the campers at night (parents, teachers, or other designated adults) will also be background checked.

-- The Director of Facilities is responsible for ensuring that all facilities and equipment are maintained to OSHA standards.
-He is also a state-certified EMT.
+The Director of Facilities is responsible for ensuring that all facilities and equipment are maintained to OSHA standards.